markstock/rocktools/README.md

 * structs.h - A pseudo-header file describing the dominant data structures used in the programs

-* inout.c - All of the triangle mesh file input and output is handled by routines in this file
+* **inout.c** - All of the triangle mesh file input and output is handled by routines in this file

-* utils.c - Some vector math and triangle mesh algorithms are kept in this file
+* #utils.c# - Some vector math and triangle mesh algorithms are kept in this file

 In addition, there are several files included in the distribution, these are summarized and described below:

-* README - this documentation file
+* `README.md` - this documentation file

-* Makefile - this is a standard Unix Makefile, running "make" on a Unix system will use information in this file to build the binary executables for Rocktools
+* `Makefile` - this is a standard Unix Makefile, running "make" on a Unix system will use information in this file to build the binary executables for Rocktools